Usage

 Cache

-If you use the API to get the same resources often, you can enable cache to avoid making unnecessary requests to the PokéAPI server.
-You can either enable memory-based or disk-based cache.
+you can enable cache to avoid making unnecessary requests to the PokéAPI server.

 Memory-based

-Memory-based cache is activated by passing in_memory to the cache parameter of V2Client.
 Resources obtained from the PokéAPI are then saved in RAM.
 Cache is kept per get method:

 >>> client_mem_cache = pokepy.V2Client(cache='in_memory')